guss77/kohana-paypal/README.md

 ## Usage

 To create a transaction, call `PayPal::payment($amount)` where `$amount` is the transaction amount.
 Please note that, while not required, you should pass `$amount` as a string, otherwise if the amount is not an integer (i.e. it has a fractional part) then it may be subject to IEEE 754 floating point rounding.
+To prevent that, the module truncates numeric floating point amounts to 2 decimal points, but that operation may still be subject to rounding.